Lecturer in Finance

 Banking on Resolution: Portfolio Effects of Bail-in vs. Bailout

-Job market paper [Draft]
+Job market paper (CEMFI working paper Nr 2410) [Draft]

 The Effect of Bank Mergers on Lending and Risk-Taking